Quansight/Quansight-website/apps/labs/posts/scipy-array-api.md

 +
      # size of transform
 -    n = np.shape(a)[-1]
-+    n = a.shape[-1] # example of a change where the standard differs slightly from the NumPy API
++    n = a.shape[-1] # example of a change where the standard offers only one way of doing things, while NumPy has more ways

      # bias input array
      if bias != 0: